Manage Energy on Your Network

 Note

-You can view only savings that are achieved through Cisco Access Points operating in power save mode.
+You can view savings achieved only through APs operating in power save mode.

 • Energy consumption trend: Displays the trend of energy consumed over a range of time.
-Click the toggle button to view energy consumption trend for all devices or view the trend based on device type.
+Click the toggle button to view energy consumption trends for all devices or by device type.

 This image displays Energy Consumption Trend view.